PracticeROM/gz-book/src/installation.md

 The following iterations of The Legend of Zelda: Ocarina of Time are supported for use with The Practice ROM.

-### Wii Virtual Console WADs of The Legend of Zelda: Ocarina of Time
+### N64 ROMs of The Legend of Zelda: Ocarina of Time

 -   The Legend of Zelda: Ocarina of Time (USA) (1.0)
 -   The Legend of Zelda: Ocarina of Time (USA) (1.1)